 I’ve found that items like jeans, sweatshirts, sweaters, and basic t-shirts are shelving favorites.
 They hold a fold easily and lend themselves well to stacking multiples, which is much more space-efficient than a hanging rod—an especially important consideration if you live in Alexandria.
 Just be careful not to overdo it.
 Items made of silky fabric never stack well.
 They’re too lightweight and end up looking disheveled after the tiniest nudge.

-Don’t Always Be So Square
+Don’t Always Be So Square: How to Fold Clothes for Shelves

 Because most of us were probably taught to fold clothing into an even square/rectangular fold, this seems like the only option.
 But not everything needs to be folded that way.
 If you don’t have space for more hanging rods and are looking for creative ways to get the most out of shelves, try half-folding items, like you see in retail stores.
 Sweaters and cardigans work particularly well for this, achieving a nice visual effect while efficiently using shelf space.

-Of course, the benefit of a custom design is that, if you have items that are especially bulky or need to be folded in a particular way, we can make sure your shelves are sized to fit them.
+Of course, the benefit of a custom closet design is that, if you have items that are especially bulky or need to be folded in a particular way, we can make sure your shelves are sized to fit them.
 We’ve got a lot of experience working with limited space.

 A Custom Design for the Perfect Balance